riggles1/GunconDuino-With-Screen-Flash/README.md

 Light target (with 2 frames of emulation input lag):

-> Trigger press>
+> Trigger press, either: XY+Trigger states gotten and sent this same frame (if the screen could be sampled this same frame (depends on how far the CRT has drawn the frame)

-> XY+Trigger states gotten and sent, can happen in the same frame as the trigger press itself, or the next frame, depends on if XY can be gotten at the point in time that the trigger was pressed>
+> Or XY+Trigger states gotten and sent this frame instead

 >2 Frames (input for game)>